Skip to main content

 Any views and opinions expressed are those of the author(s) and/or participants and do not necessarily reflect the views, policy, or position of the Journal of Invasive Cardiology or HMP Global, their employees, and affiliates.

 An 83-year-old woman with symptomatic severe aortic stenosis (AS) was referred for transcatheter aortic valve replacement (TAVR).
 Diagnostic left heart catheterization (LHC) documented diffuse 3-vessel coronary artery disease (CAD) (Videos 1-3).
-Transthoracic echocardiogram (TTE) showed normal biventricular function, severe aortic stenosis (AS), and minimal mitral regurgitation (MR) (Figure 1A and B; Video 4).
+Transthoracic echocardiogram (TTE) showed normal biventricular function, severe AS, and minimal mitral regurgitation (MR) (Figure 1A and B; Video 4).
 The Heart Team deemed that she was at high/prohibitive surgical risk given multiple comorbidities and frailty.

 The patient underwent transfemoral TAVR with a 25-mm Navitor valve (Abbott) after initial ballon aortic valvuloplasty (BAV).
 TTE and angiography documented normal valve positioning and function, and normal coronary perfusion.
 Within a few minutes of the deployment of the valve, the patient developed persistent hypotension and vasopressors were initiated.
 TTE showed anteroseptal hypokinesis and severe MR with a centrally directed jet (Figure 1C and D; Video 5).
 The patient was intubated, and transesophageal echocardiogram (TEE) confirmed severe MR with a broad, centrally directed jet from poor mitral leaflet coaptation (Figure 2A and B; Videos 6 and 7).
 A diagnostic left heart cardiac catheterization showed no changes in the underlying CAD.
 An intra-aortic balloon pump was placed, and TEE showed MR improvement from severe to mild (Figure 2C; Video 8).
 The patient was moved to the cardiac intensive care unit for continuous hemodynamic monitoring.
 Her clinical course progressively improved and she was discharged home on post-procedure day 7 in stable condition.